Alstom Metropolis C851E: Circle Line

 The car numbers of the trains range from 8065x to 8087x, where x depends on the carriage type.
-Individual cars are assigned a 5 digit serial number by the rail operator SMRT Trains.
-A complete three-car trainset consists of one trailer (T) and two driving motor (Mc) cars permanently coupled together, e.g. set 8065 consists of carriages 80651, 80652, 80653.
+Individual cars are assigned a five-digit serial number by the rail operator SMRT Trains.
+A complete three-car trainset consists of one trailer (T) and two driving motor (Mc) cars permanently coupled together.
+For example, set 865 consists of carriages 80651, 80652 and 80653.